 - Modelica uses the same comment syntax as C++ and Java (i.e., // signals the start of a line comment and / ... / is a multi-line comment); comments may contain any Unicode character.
-Modelica also has structured comments in the form of annotations and string comments. - Each description-string or string in annotations (that is, a STRING with production annotation-clause in the grammar) may contain any member of the Unicode character set.
-All other strings have to contain only the subset of Unicode characters identical with the 7-bit US-ASCII character set.
+Modelica also has structured comments in the form of annotations and string comments. - In the grammar, keywords of the Modelica language are highlighted with color, for example, equation. - Productions use hyphen as separator both in the grammar and in the text.
+(Previously the grammar used underscore.)